bekk/bekk-christmas/post/react/feel-you-need-some-validation.md

 {errors.licenseNo && errors.licenseNo.message}
 ```

-Alternatively, we can use a simple component, `ErrorMessage` (we must first install a seperate NPM package):
+Alternatively, we can use a simple component, `ErrorMessage` (we must first install a separate NPM package):

 ```javascript
 <ErrorMessage